Anza-Borrego Desert State Park is California’s largest state park, and second-largest in the United States, spanning 600,000 acres.

 The Park is named after Spanish explorer Juan Bautista de Anza, who entered the area over 200 years ago, and from the Spanish word Borrego meaning Bighorn sheep.
 In 1928, the first plans for the Anza-Borrego Desert State Park were submitted.

 By 1933, the first lands for use were acquired, and the first visitor center was constructed at the Palm Canyon campground in 1949.
 The mountain ranges were originally home to The Native Americans of the Cahuilla and Kumeyaay Indian tribes.

 Anza-Borrego Desert State Park eroded badlands provide a different view into the region’s tropical past.
 The inland of southeastern California was not always a desert.
 Fossils found include preserved plants, a variety of invertebrate shells, animal tracks and a vast array of bones and teeth.

-If you tour by car, there are many highways that cross the park and require no fee.
-California Route 78 runs east to west through the middle of the park while County Routes S1, S2, S3 and S22 links the various sections of the park.
+If you tour by car, many highways cross the park and require no fee.
+California Route 78 runs east to west through the middle of the park while County Routes S1, S2, S3, and S22 link the various sections of the park.